 Retired NASA astronaut Peggy Whitson, who spent many of her 666 days in space on the ISS, spoke to Science Alert about the unpleasantries of going to the bathroom.

-However, it’s still a better process than wearing “Maximum Absorbency Garments” that astronauts on the Apollo ships had to wear.
+However, it’s still a better process than wearing “Maximum Absorbency Garments” that astronauts on the Apollo ships had to put on.

 Astronauts on the ISS take care of their business on a relatively small and narrow toilet, on which they have to strap themselves.